tcolar/album/Readme.md

 - admin login
 - ability to update album meta (name, description, hidden etc..)
 - Update index (whole or indivual album/pics)
-- implement hiiden albums & pics -> still can be accesed if no url ?? -> can be seen in jsn file !!
+- implement hiiden albums & pics -> still can be accesed if no url ?? -> can be seen in json file !!
 - ability to select highlight
 - ability to reorder items
 - ability to scale images (original)